joelouthan/Theologicus/src/genesis/genesis06-10-22.md

 People without God revealing Scripture and what is contained in them will never understand them on their own.
 I don't care what your IQ is or how many skins you got hanging on your wall.
 It doesn't matter.

->1 Corinthians 2:12 (CSB) Now we have not received the spirit of the world, but the Spirit who comes from God, so that we may understand what has been freely given to us by God.
+>1 Corinthians 2:12 Now we have not received the spirit of the world, but the Spirit who comes from God, so that we may understand what has been freely given to us by God.

 Name off the things freely given to us by God: Himself, Jesus, Spirit, grace, love, kindness, mercy, salvation--what about his word?
 What about the Bible?
 He gave us his word--but we cannot understand it unless the Spirit of God dwells in us, reveals the word to us, and if the Father wills us to maturity.